mjwgoh/tech-news-gpt/readme.txt

 1. Launch the web scraper, which scrapes the latest tech funding news articles from {Site}
 2. The web scraper will search for and ingest all latest tech funding news, before outputting them to the folder Scraped Articles
-3. alpha.ipynb contains the main engine, which extracts information from the funding articles before creating a new article, which should always include a quote from Quest Ventures if it is listed as an investor in the article
+3. alpha.ipynb contains the main engine, which extracts information from the funding articles before creating a new article

 This is a multi-shot prompt engine.
 Additional shots are required to maintain / ensure the quality of the output.
 Currently, the engine runs on GPT 3.5 Turbo - but there is no reason why it cannot work with other models, including Claude, Bard, or Llama.
 Instead of using the OpenAI API directly, Langchain is used to allow us to easily swap out the LLM model for another.